gintec-rdl/pdf-go/README.md

 This library adds a templating layer on top of https://github.com/jung-kurt/gofpdf, to ease the pain of having to dealing with the low-level API.
 The templates are in JSON format.

+NOTE: This code was not created from scratch/ground up.
+It was rather extracted from an existing system.
+There may be future improvements and a redesign.

 ### Why
 ---